emanb29/LiberChat/liberchat-spec.md

 Channel
 </dt>
 <dd>
-A case-insensitive name and set of clients on a server to which messages may be broadcast.
+A case-insensitive name and set of clients on a server to which messages MAY be broadcast.
 </dd>
 </dl>